 Are there any bandages after the procedure?

 No. There is no need for bandages after modern hair transplantation.
 A small dressing may be applied to the back of the head where the hairs have been taken from.
 This may be required to stay on for up to 24 hours.
+We advise this is removed the morning following surgery but can be worn a little longer for 24 hours from discharge but should be removed at the 24 hour stage.

 How long will it take before I achieve what I'm looking for?